Frequently Asked Questions

 How long is the ferry ride from Boston to Provincetown?

-The P-Town Ferry, Salacia, has an average trip time of 90 minutes underway from dock to dock.
+The BHCC P-Town Ferry service has an average trip time of approximately 90 minutes underway from dock to dock.
 Additional time should be planned for disembarking and luggage retrieval.
 Certain circumstances such as extreme weather, mechanical issues, etc. may increase trip time.

 How much time do I need to make an airport or other transportation connection?